 with Tikt appropriately defined.
 This exactly corresponds to the case of ad-valorem transport costs only.

 As noted by Hummels and Skiba (2004), 0 < ,51 < 1 represents the elasticity of freight costs to the export prices, increasing with the relative weight of the additive component in international transport costs.
 By estimating Equation (16) with a constant ,51, Hummels (2007) assumes that the share of additive costs does not vary over time, country partner or product.
-This is an important difference with our method, as we measure transport costs by explicitly allowing for an additive component that varies in the three dimensions (ie, somehow allowing for a varying ,51 across time, country partner and product).
-To establish this point clearly, we replicate the method adopted by Hummels (2007) exposed above on our database (which is the same as his until 2004).
+This is an important difference with our method, as we measure transport costs by explicitly allowing for an additive component that varies in the three dimensions (i.e. allowing for a varying ,51 across time, country partner and product).
+To establish this point clearly, we replicate the method adopted by Hummels (2007), outlined above, on our database (which is the same as his until 2004).
 The results are reported in Figure 5.